Safeguarding Policy 2020

 Clyde Early Childhood Centre has a Designated Person for Safeguarding who is a member of the staff team.

-This person is Cathryn Kinsey (or in her absence the Deputy or Senior Manager on duty).
+This person is Dimitrios Kontozisis (or in his absence the Deputy or Senior Manager on duty).

 The Designated Person has attended Safeguarding Children training, as has the School Governor responsible for Safeguarding Children.